DFE-Digital/bat-design-history/app/posts/find-teacher-training/2020-06-05-search-results-locations.md

 In research we also tested:

-* removing the radius control altogether
+- removing the radius control altogether
-* removing the sort by control
+- removing the sort by control
-* giving the page a more specific title related to the user’s search
+- giving the page a more specific title related to the user’s search

+*[SCITT]: School Centred Initial Teacher Training *[SCITTs]: School Centred Initial Teacher Training